prapti-ai/prapti/docs/local_llms.md

 Start by getting Koboldcpp working using its own "lite" UI.
 After that, Prapti will also be able to query the running Koboldcpp API server.

-Koboldcpp provides raw text completions, not structured chat-format completions, so you will need to use the `### @prompt:` message heading with Prapti.
+Koboldcpp provides raw text completions, not structured chat-format completions.
 Be warned that this requires a more nuanced understanding of prompting LLMs than simply conversing with a "chat" fine-tuned model.
+Instead of `### @user:` you will need to use `### @prompt:` to begin your prompt.
+Prapti will append the LLM's completion directly after the end of the prompt.

 Use the Prapti configuration in the following markdown file as a starting point.